 The important thing is that you walk with a purpose.
 You want to enjoy the exercise and the weather, but it’s also important to make sure you connect together emotionally too.
-Even if you just walk quietly together hand-in-hand–that’s okay too.
-Just make sure you make it a point to have “talking” connection times, as well.
+Even if you just walk quietly together hand-in-hand—that’s okay too.
+Just make sure you schedule some “talking” connection times, at other times, as well.
 (This can include walking, or not.)
-The important thing is that you both enjoy your time together.
+The important thing is that you both enjoy your time with one another.

 Finding the Best Time

-Below is something our dear friend, Debi Walter, from The Romantic Vineyard wrote a while ago about their summertime walks.
+Our dear friend, Debi Walter, from The Romantic Vineyard wrote a while ago about their summertime walks.
 She gives a challenge that we want to share with you.
 We believe it’s something that can be good for your relationship.
-We hope that you and your spouse participate in doing this (as we are):
+And we hope the following will inspire you and your spouse to take some good walks (as we are doing).
+Debi writes: